 One of the main problems homeowners face in the battle against termites is discovering the infestation in the first place.
-A vast majority of time homeowners find an infestation after the colony is well established and causing damage.
-Home remodel projects are prime times to discover termite activity.
-Removal of drywall, flooring, cabinets and tile often reveal termite damage in homes that are infested.
+A vast majority of the time homeowners find an infestation after the colony is well established and causing damage.
+Home remodeling projects are prime times to discover termite activity.
+Removal of drywall, flooring, cabinets, and tile often reveals termite damage in homes that are infested.
 In addition, water leaks and burst pipes provide moisture for termite colonies encouraging their destruction.
 However, there are signs other than actual termite damage that serve as indicators of termite activity.

 In the event that you encounter the following signs at your home it is important to consult a termite professional for diagnosis and treatment for a possible termite infestation:

 - Shelter tubes (aka mud tubes) – Approximately the width of a pencil, a mud tube is essentially a subterranean termite highway.
 The tubes provide protection from the open air and from predatory ants.
 Shelter tubes are frequently found trailing from the ground up the side of the foundation or coming through expansion joints or cracks in the foundation, although they can be found anywhere within a home that has an infestation.